IoTone/ml-sharp/README.md

 ### Activate the environment

-Subsequent uses, you won't need to reinstall python, so just activate your venv.
+Subsequent uses, you won't need to reinstall python libraries or python, so just activate your venv.
 Note, you must do this from the directory where the ml-sharp directory lives.

 ```
 . ./.venv/bin/activate